Skip to content

 Overview

-VCFX_hwe_tester performs Hardy-Weinberg Equilibrium (HWE) testing on biallelic variants in a VCF file, calculating and reporting exact p-values that measure the degree of deviation from expected genotype frequencies.
+VCFX_hwe_tester performs Hardy-Weinberg Equilibrium (HWE) testing on biallelic variants in a VCF file, calculating and reporting p-values that measure the degree of deviation from expected genotype frequencies.

 Usage